Leonardo da Vinci, Ginevra de' Benci, c. 1474/1478, oil on panel,

 Fingerprints visible on the paint surface show how the artist used his hand as well as a brush to blend colors and create soft, delicate edges.

-This is the only portrait by Leonardo in the Western Hemisphere.
+This is the only portrait by Leonardo in North America.
 At some point in its history, the wood panel was cut down by as much as one-third.
 The missing lower portion may have shown Ginevra's hands, possibly folded or crossed, in a pose similar to that seen in the Leonardo drawing or the Verrocchio sculpture below.

 LEFT: Leonardo da Vinci, Study of Hands, c.
 1474, metalpoint over chalk, Windsor Castle, Royal Collection © HM Queen Elizabeth II